shikhar97gupta/Recommender-System/README.md

 Recommender Systems with MERN stack

+By team:
+Shikhar
+Dhruv
-By group-11: Shikhar Dhruv Kanishk
+Kanishk